farrcraft/rpi-ferment/README.md

 The default monitoring mode creates a socket.io server on port 6001 and an Express app server on port 3010.
 These ports are customizable in the *src/lib/config.coffee* source file.
 Any changes to these ports must also be mirrored in the frontend application.

-The list of sensors needs to be configured with the actual sensor ids before invoking this mode.
-While the serial numbers are printed directly on the sensors, it is much easier to query them programmatically instead.
+The list of sensors needs to be configured with the actual sensor ids before invoking the monitoring mode.
+While the serial numbers are printed directly on the sensors, it is much easier and less error prone to query them programmatically instead.
 Invoking the application with the *--sensors* option does this, printing the serial number of each connected temperature sensor.

 ``` bash
   $ node monitor.js --sensors